wolfj123/PolicyModelsPlugin/docs/CONTRIBUTING.md

 ## Server Logging

 The logging in the server is based on [Winston logger](https://www.npmjs.com/package/winston).
-By deafault logging is disabled to activate look [here](./../README.md/#Plugin-Logging).
+<br> By deafault logging is disabled to activate look [here](./../README.md/#Plugin-Logging).
-When activating logging you can have only one istance of VScode open with logging activated.
+<br>When activating logging you can have only one istance of VScode open with logging activated.

 ### How to Use
 You can't use logging before the initLogger function is called.
 This function is called after the client finished initialization.